Old Ebbitt Grill: 2000s

 Security changes in Washington, D.C., after the September 11, 2001, terrorist attacks significantly affected Old Ebbitt Grill for a while.
 The restaurant was forced to close for two days when streets near the White House were closed.
 Over the next two weeks, the restaurant lost half its business, which normally ran 2,000 customers a day, most of them politicians and businesspeople.
 After First Lady Laura Bush began patronizing the restaurant, business soon returned to normal.

-The Beltway sniper attacks of fall 2002 did not affect business, which continued to hold steady through February 2003, a time of high alert and anxiety.
+The Beltway sniper attacks of fall 2002 did not affect business, which continued to hold steady to February 2003, a time of high alert and anxiety.

-Due to security restrictions in 2004, Old Ebbitt Grill was nearly prevented from its traditional practice of selling coffee and hot chocolate to spectators watching the inaugural parade, in this case for the landmark election of Barack Obama as President of the United States.
+In 2004, due to security restrictions, Old Ebbitt Grill was nearly prevented from its traditional practice of selling coffee and hot chocolate to spectators watching the inaugural parade, in this case for the landmark election of Barack Obama as President of the United States.
 That year the Democratic Leadership Council rented the entire restaurant for a private party on Inauguration Day.

 In 2003, Old Ebbitt Grill was busiest on weekends in the spring, when high school student tourist business was at its highest in the city.
 The restaurant was praised by The Washington Post for being able to accommodate large groups, offering a variety of plain and upscale food, providing friendly service, and having the best raw bar in the city.
 The restaurant was also criticized by the newspaper for being too noisy for conversation, and providing bland hamburgers, salads, and breakfast.

-By 2008, however, Old Ebbitt Grill's reviews had improved.
+By 2008, Old Ebbitt Grill's reviews had improved.
 Post food critic Tom Sietsema continued to laud the friendly service.
-He also praised the Breakfast Club, a deep-fried ham, French toast, and bacon breakfast sandwich.
+He praised the Breakfast Club, a deep-fried ham, French toast, and bacon breakfast sandwich.
 He appreciated small touches such as coat hooks near booths and pepper mills on tables and found the staff's honesty about menu choices refreshing.

 In 2009, Old Ebbitt Grill had the fourth or fifth-highest volume of restaurant customers in the United States.
 Due to its proximity to the White House, it was a favorite of United States Secret Service personnel as well as tourists.
 In 2010, after the Rally to Restore Sanity and/or Fear, comedian Stephen Colbert hosted a Comedy Central after-party at Old Ebbitt Grill.
 In attendance were Wyatt Cenac, Rosario Dawson, Mick Foley, Tim Meadows, John Oliver, then a Colbert show regular, and Jamie Hyneman and Adam Savage, the hosts of the MythBusters television series.